Why do we Need Packaging?

 Experiment guide

-1. Make three cardboard containers, using the cardboard and cellotape.
+- Make three cardboard containers, using the cardboard and tape.

-If any students are allergic to eggs, you could substitute with a small water bomb.
+- If any of your students are allergic to eggs, you can substitute them with a water bomb (small balloon) or a very ripe plum or kiwi.

 Before conducting the experiment, here are some questions you could address to students to stimulate their critical thinking and engage them in the process:

-• How might factors like the weight and density of the packaging materials influence their ability to cushion the egg?
+- How might factors like the mass and density of the packaging materials influence their ability to cushion the egg?

 The Experiment with the result